SA IORAG

 PhD Physical Oceanography, UCT

-Prof Hermes is the current IORAG Regional Chair (2022-2023)
+Prof Hermes was the IORAG Regional Chair 2022-2023.

 Mr KGame Molope is the Chair of the South Africa Indian Ocean Rim Academic Group ( 2022 – 2023).
 He is a lecturer and Programme Leader (Head of Department) in the School of Government Studies at the Mafikeng Campus of the North-West University.
 As a developing scholar in international relations, his area of interest and research is regional trade and investment facilitation.
 He served as Assistant Director: Regional Organisations at the Department of International Relations and Cooperation where his primary focus was the Indian Ocean Rim Association.